Growing Mushrooms: Getting Started

 Outdoors on Logs – Shiitake

-Shiitake mushrooms grown on logs outdoors is one of the easiest mushrooms for beginners to learn the cycles of mushroom production.
+Shiitake mushrooms grown on logs outdoors are one of the easiest mushrooms for beginners to learn the cycles of mushroom production.
 Although oyster mushrooms may fruit easiest, they are insect prone, so Shiitakes are the one to start with.
 All log grown mushrooms are grown on fresh cut logs, so you will need to cut some fresh hardwood logs, preferably oak (check tree chart for alternatives), that is less than a month old cut from living healthy trees, 6-10” diameter logs are best.
-Logs are drilled with holes spaced out 4-5” around the entire bark covered surface and filled with either plug or sawdust spawn.
-Sawdust spawn can inoculate up to 100 linear feet o wood.
-Plug spawn can inoculate up to 10 linear feet of wood.
+Logs are drilled with holes spaced out 4-5” around the entire bark-covered surface and filled with either plug or sawdust spawn.
+Sawdust spawn can inoculate up to 100 linear feet of wood and plug spawn can inoculate up to 10 linear feet of wood.
 The spawn is inserted, plug spawn is tapped in flush with a hammer and the sawdust is injected (with a plunger or stuffed in manually).
 Wax is melted in a jar sitting in hot water and brushed on with a small brush to cover the holes after the spawn is inserted.
 After all holes are spawned and waxed you are done spawning!
 Water logs occasionally, every week if it doesn’t rain, and after 8-10 months the mushrooms should have colonized and begin to fruit.

-Shiitake comes in three strain types: Cold (33-50), Wide Range (50-75), and Warm/Hot (75-100)
+Shiitake comes in three strain types: Cold (33-50°F), Wide Range (50-75°F), and Warm/Hot (75-100°F)

 Spawn all of the strain types at the same time.
 They will fruit when the temperature window comes around AFTER the initial 8-10 months colonization has completed.
 Each strain fruits twice a year, and you may soak 10% of each strain types every week to optimize your weekly harvest and repeat after the first cycle.
 Once the logs have fruited twice in a season let them rest, tarping them to dry, and initiating soaking again when the next season comes back around.

-Log Resting – After harvesting, the logs can rest for 8-10 weeks, should be tarped to dry, and can be resoaked for a second time each year to produce another flush, after that they can be tarped until the following season.
+Log Resting – After harvesting, the logs can rest for 8-10 weeks, should be tarped to dry, and can be re-soaked for a second time each year to produce another flush, after that they can be tarped until the following season.
 Shiitake logs can go dry for up to a year with no water and still live, so only water them when you want them to fruit!

 Outdoors on Wood Chips – King Stropharia (Stropharia rugoso-annulata)